scholarslab/gitpractice/Praxis2019.md

 * Shane: I'm going to risk some ire and say that all the wilderness areas in central Virginia look pretty much the same.
 * Amanda: haven't been to any, but Humpback Rock sounds cool, and I would like to hike more!
 * Natasha: The only one I've done is the McAfee Knob hike and it was incredible.
 It's a good couple of hours out from Charlottesville, though.
+* Connor: near Cville trails I love include Walnut Creek, Ivy Creek, and Ragged Mountain...
+Shenandoah Nat Park has some amazing options (Old Rag definitely worth it as long as you don't go on a beautiful weekend day because it gets super crowded).
+Little farther away but I'm also a big fan of McAfee Knob near Roanoke.

 ## What's the book/essay/article you wish you'd written?
 * Natasha: Rebecca Solnit's essay, The Blue of Distance, and the book it's in, A Field Guide to Getting Lost.
 And basically anything by Rebecca Solnit.
 * Janet: I can't think of an author, but I wish I was Sondheim's librettist.
 * Shane: Merritt Roe Smith's *Harpers Ferry Armory and the New Technology*
+* Connor: Bryant Simon's *The Hamlet Fire: A Tragic Story of Cheap Food, Cheap Government and Cheap Lives* was really pretty amazing.
+Also, *Inventing the "American Way": The Politics of Consensus from the New Deal to the Civil Rights Movement*

+## Who plays you in your upcoming bio-pic?
+*Connor: Joseph Gordon Levitt.
+Obviously.